Friday, December 5th 2025, East Dean Village Hall, Eastbourne, BN20 0DR.

 Please be sure to download the GPX file as close to race day as possible.
 This can be found below.
 There have been a few small adjustments made already to the route recently, and there is always the possibility of more diversions popping up beforehand.
 If you have downloaded it already, then please do so again and do it as close to race day as possible.
 Route GPX

-There will be 12 very well stocked aid stations along the route which are listed below with 9 of these being indoors.
-Aid stations will carry a wide range of food and drink.
+There will be 12 very well stocked Aid Stations along the route which are listed below with 9 of these being indoors.
+Aid Stations will carry a wide range of food and drink.
 They will cater for everyone’s needs including vegan, vegetarian and gluten free.

-As a minimum, the below will be available at the aid stations.
+As a minimum, the below will be available at the Aid Stations.
 From experience to reduce waste, the earlier stations will have fewer options but as the race progresses more will become available:

 All runners will be provided with a tracker which must be always worn during the event.
 This is purely for health and safety reasons and will enable us to know exactly where you are always.
 It will also allow friends and family to follow you during the race.
 There will be a link provided on the website and social media to access this in the week before the race.